-Significant biodiversity enhancements are proposed as set out in an Outline Nature Enhancement Management Plan.
-The details of the proposed measures are set out in the next chapter in the context of NPF4 biodiversity policy.
+- Significant biodiversity enhancements are proposed as set out in an Outline Nature Enhancement Management Plan which is contained at Technical Appendix 6.5 (EIA Report Volume 4).
+The details of the proposed measures are set out in the next chapter in the context of NPF4 biodiversity policy. - > The Applicants collaborations with Buglife and the Bumblebee Conservation Trust ensure that ecological conservation and enhancement is at the forefront of every project.